 You might’ve heard rumors that dogs can’t digest carbohydrates.
 In reality, dogs need carbohydrates in order to stay healthy and active.
 On top of being a third energy source, carbohydrates are important for reproductive and intestinal health.

 Grains, potatoes, and corn are great sources of carbohydrates for dogs.
 But there’s an important caveat: These foods should always be cooked.
 Cooking carbohydrates like grains and potatoes make the foods more easily digestible.
 Luckily, most dog foods on the market contain easily digestible carbohydrates.

-Carbohydrates should make up 30-70 percent of your dog’s daily caloric intake.
-Yes, that’s a big window—but the exact amount depends on what makes your pup feel best!
+Carbohydrates should make up 30-70% of your dog’s daily caloric intake.
+Yes, that’s a big window—but the exact amount depends on what makes your dog feel best!
 If you’re worried that your dog is eating too many or too few carbohydrates, consult a vet.

 For dogs, only very small amounts of vitamins are necessary for life.
 But that doesn’t make those vitamins any less important!
 Dogs can’t synthesize most vitamins, which is why you should ensure that you’re feeding your dog vitamin-rich food.
 Here’s what they need:

 Vitamin A: Found in carrots, sweet potatoes, liver oil and more, vitamin A is necessary for vision and immune health.

 B-Complex Vitamins: There are 8 B vitamins, all of which are important to your dog’s health.
 Whole grains are a great source of all 8, as well as red meat and poultry.